Who we are

 Development and Health Officer

-Lauralee is in charge of developing relationships throughout the communities of Arkansas while raising support for our organization and serves as our health coach.
+Lauralee is in charge of developing relationships throughout the communities of Arkansas while raising support for our organization.
 She has been with the organization since conception and brings expertise in health and public relations.
 As a former emergency department nurse for over ten years, she also holds a bachelor’s degree in liberal arts with an emphasis in international business.
 She is a graduate of both the University of Kentucky and UALR.

 Lauralee is a small-town, White River girl from Batesville, Arkansas.
 She enjoys Pilates, has a slight addiction to documentaries and is a self-proclaimed foodie trying all the new local restaurants!
 You can follow her on Instagram under Coach Nellee.